 - Resultant costs, liabilities and regulatory fines

-In this article we will be looking at the key security concerns that schools are currently facing and how these security gaps can be closed with maximum effect.
+In this article we will be looking at the key cyber security threats that schools are currently facing and how these security gaps can be closed with maximum effect.

 Data Loss & Data Breach

-A data breach is the release of secure confidential information.
+A data breach is the release of secure confidential information and is a big cyber threat to schools.

 Educational establishments including schools, colleges and universities all share a culture that promotes sharing of information.
 However, due to the information they safeguard and control, they face very similar issues as most other businesses when it comes to protecting their data.